-- Processing on a large scale of special categories of data referred to in Article 9, or of personal data relating to criminal convictions and offences referred to in Article 10.
+- Processing on a large scale of special categories of data referred to in Article 9, or of personal data relating to criminal convictions and offenses referred to in Article 10.

-- A systematic monitoring of a publicly accessible area on a large scale.
+- Systematic monitoring of a publicly accessible area on a large scale.

 The KVKK does not include any such requirement in Turkey.

 The KVKK Requires the Registration of Data Controllers